timjogorman/RicherEventDescription/guidelines.md

 \end{quotation
 Remember in this that if you \textit{can} cleanly separate a verb and its noun into two separate events, then you should treat them as two separate things.
-Similarly, some verbs like ``use'' are relatively generic, but evoke a prototypical use of the object -- rather than evoking the object as an event in itself.
+Similarly, some verbs like "use" are relatively generic, but evoke a prototypical use of the object -- rather than evoking the object as an event in itself.
 Verbs such as \emph{use }are the main event: